 Radiation may not destroy all the cancer cells and may destroy some normal cells, which can cause some side effects

-Doctors may treat your cancer with radiation and another type of cancer treatment, such as chemotherapy Chemotherapy Chemotherapy is a medicine that destroys cancer cells.
+Doctors may treat your cancer with radiation and another type of cancer treatment, such as chemotherapy Chemotherapy Chemotherapy is a drug that destroys cancer cells.
 Chemotherapy works by shutting down cell growth.
-But since all cells in the body grow, chemotherapy medicines also destroy some normal... read more
+But since all cells in the body grow, chemotherapy drugs also destroy some normal cells and... read more

 Radiation therapy may raise your chances of getting other cancers in the future

 Radiation therapy kills all kinds of cells in your body, not just cancer cells.
 The radiation has to be aimed very carefully so that it hits mainly the cancer and not healthy tissue.